cvs-health/ios-swiftui-accessibility-techniques/iOSswiftUIa11yTechniques/Documentation/AccessibilityRepresentation.md

 # Accessibility Representation
 Accessibility Representation is used to provide accessibility support to custom controls.

-Use `accessibilityRepresentation` to provide a hidden native control representation for the otherwise inaccessible custom control.
+Use `.accessibilityRepresentation` to provide a hidden native control representation for the otherwise inaccessible custom control.

 ## Applicable WCAG Success Criteria